Paul Griffiths (businessman): Career

 Following the advice of his father, he decided against a full-time career in music and entered the travel industry in 1977 as a Contracts Executive with the OSL/Wings travel group, which was owned by the Rank Organisation.
 He later joined Reed International as Marketing and Research Manager in 1983.
 In 1986, he moved to Hong Kong and became Marketing Manager of the then start-up airline Dragonair.

 In 1989, he returned to the UK and established a software company which developed proprietary information management systems for the airline industry.
 One of his contracts was for Virgin Atlantic.
 Upon seeing the capability of the systems he had developed, he was asked by Richard Branson to join Virgin Atlantic as its Executive Director, Commercial in 1991.
 In 1994, he joined the main board of the Virgin Travel Group.
 During his ten years with Virgin, he was responsible for the strategic growth of the airline and many of its notable commercial successes, including the sale of 49% of Virgin Atlantic to Singapore Airlines in 2000.
 In 2001, he became a board director of the Virgin Rail Group and oversaw the launch of new fleets; Class 390 Pendolinos on the InterCity West Coast franchise and Class 220 Voyagers and 221 Super Voyagers on the Virgin CrossCountry franchise.

-In 2004, he joined BAA and in 2005 became Chairman and Managing Director of Gatwick Airport Limited.
-In 2007 he was appointed by Sheikh Ahmed bin Saeed Al Maktoum as the first Chief Executive Officer of the newly formed Dubai Airports Corporation.
+In 2004, he joined BAA and in 2005 became chairman and managing director of Gatwick Airport Limited.
+In 2007 he was appointed by Sheikh Ahmed bin Saeed Al Maktoum as the first chief executive officer of the newly formed Dubai Airports Corporation.
 Dubai Airports owns and operates Dubai International Airport, currently ranked first in the world for passenger traffic and sixth in cargo traffic.
 Dubai Airports is also developing Dubai World Central (DWC), 35 km south of central Dubai, as part of a 148 sq km "Aerotropolis".
 Construction of the first phase of the project was completed in June 2010 and freight operations commenced with 17 cargo airlines using the airport.
 Plans for DWC allow for the development of five runways and 12 separate concourses, capable of accommodating 240 million passengers per annum, which makes it the world's largest airport project.

 Music

 Education and associations

 Griffiths was a student of Malcolm Hicks and Stephen Farr.
 He is a licentiate of the Royal Academy of Music, an associate of the Royal College of Music.
 He also became an associate of the Royal College of Organists in 1982 and a fellow two years later.
 In 2000 he was appointed to the board of trustees of the Royal College of Organists and became Chairman of the Executive Committee in 2002.
 In 2007 he became a vice president of the college.

 He is a regular accompanist for the RSCM Voices South Choir, the Dubai Singers and Dubai Chamber Choir at Christ Church in Jebel Ali.

+In January 2024 he was appointed Chairman of the Board of Governors of Dubai College, the UAE’s premier secondary school following the British Curriculum.